 Hokkaido Explorer Tour

-FULLY GUIDED & HOSTED SKI & SNOWBOARD TOUR
+FULLY GUIDED & HOSTED RESORT & SIDE-COUNTRY POWDER TOUR

 THIS TOUR IS A TRUE HOKKAIDO ROAD TRIP IN SEARCH OF THE BEST POWDER IN THE NISEKO, OTARU, SAPPORO AND CENTRAL HOKKAIDO REGIONS.

-This is an advanced guided tour where we use the lifts to access the backcountry of each resort in search of fresh & deep Hokkaido powder!
+This is an advanced-expert guided tour where we use the lifts to access the backcountry of each resort in search of fresh & deep Hokkaido powder!